sc0v0ne/LearnAI/tips/ml_tips.md

-## What aspect ratio to use for line plots?
+## What aspect ratio to use for line plots

 One of the most overlooked aspects of creating charts is the use of correct aspect ratios.